Permian Pure Play: What This Relative Valuation Metric Is Telling Us

 Table 2.
 The metric of adjusted market-cap per net acre, author's calculation based on data compiled from company financial filings and presentations.
 A constant of $35,000 per boe/d is normally used for acreage in the Permian Basin.

-4. Discussion and investor take-away
+4. Discussion and investor takeaway

 The metric of production-adjusted market-cap per acre, or PAMPA for short, exhibits regional variations.
 Viper, the only Midland pure play, captures $40,192/acre; this is because the Midland Basin is relatively mature and largely de-risked.
 Diamondback, which has a substantial portion of its assets in the Midland Basin, enjoys a rich valuation as well.
 The Delaware pure plays average $33,316/acre, significantly higher than the pan-Permian average because the unconventional stacks in the Delaware Basin are much thicker than elsewhere and hence carry greater value (Fig. 1).
 The pan-Permian weighted average is dragged downward considerably by Concho, the largest land holder, which happens to have a large acreage in the lower-valued Northwest Shelf.